Tony7466/ArchBang/README.md

 `sudo ./build.sh -v /<path_to_source>/archbang`

-Depending on youyr internet connecton and system it may take some time to build iso image.
+Depending on your internet connecton and system it may take some time to build iso image.

 Once complete go into 'out' folder and you should see iso image file.